rossumur/microtouch/README.md

 the bottom of the screen.
 The Graphics.h api is fairly self explanatory: it uses 5:6:5 RGB color and supports circles, rectangles and blitting as well as text.

+Stdout is connected to the USB serial port so feel free to use printf for debugging.

 ## Applications

 There are a number of example applications that exercise various parts of system.
 They don't all fit